ElAwbery/Lucky_Egg/README.md

 <br>

-Thanks to [@meaningness](https://twitter.com/Meaningness) for advice on architectural design, and code review.
+Thanks to [@meaningness](https://twitter.com/Meaningness) for advice on architectural design and code review.